AMFeedlyCustomerScripts/Feedly_CyberAttacks_Agent_ThreatConnect/README.md

 Companion integration: [Feedly Vulnerability Agent → ThreatConnect](https://github.com/AMFeedlyCustomerScripts/Feedly_Vulnerability_Agent_ThreatConnect)
 (incidents associate to its Vulnerability Groups via shared CVE names).

-## Why a script (and not the ThreatConnect Feedly app)?

-The no-code ThreatConnect Feedly Intelligence Engine app is **stream-ID based** and can only ingest Team Feed folders.
 The Cyberattacks Agent is a dashboard product served by a POST endpoint (`/v3/ml/relationships/cyber-attacks/dashboard/table`), not a stream, so the app cannot reach it.
 This script ingests the Agent's structured intelligence